All of our content is written by humans, not robots. Learn More

 ExpressVPN’s Windows App

-Most of the time, you access a VPN through its app.
-So, it’s really past time that we spent a little time talking about VPN apps.
 A VPN’s app is its control center.
 You use it to connect to the VPN, to choose which servers you want to log on to, and to adjust settings.
+It’s the user interface that lets you control your VPN.

 Of course, there are as many different VPN apps out there as there are VPNs.
 Some come with a kill switch that shuts down your online activities any time the VPN fails.
 Others offer split tunneling, which lets you split your internet connection so you can stay logged on to the regular internet at the same time you’re logged on to the VPN.
 Some select the best server for you.
 Others let you control decisions like that.
 In fact, we’ll let you in on a little secret.
 A VPN’s app can actually tell you quite a lot about the VPN service itself.
 Certainly, you never want to choose a VPN with a confusing app.